-A common measure of neural population activity is the local field potential (LFP), the lowfrequency part of the extracellular electric potential (Nunez & Srinivasan 2005).
-The LFP is generated by trans-membrane currents in neighboring cells which are usually described on a coarse-grained level by the current source density (CSD) (Plonsey 1969, Nicholson & Freeman 1975, Freeman & Nicholson 1975, Mitzdorf 1985, Nunez & Srinivasan 2005).
+A common measure of neural population activity is the local field potential (LFP), the low-frequency part of the extracellular electric potential (Nunez & Srinivasan, 2005).
+The LFP is generated by transmembrane currents in neighboring cells, which are usually described on a coarsely grained level by the current source density (CSD) (Plonsey, 1969; Nicholson & Freeman, 1975; Freeman & Nicholson, 1975; Mitzdorf, 1985; Nunez & Srinivasan, 2005).
 In the quasi-static approximation the relation of the CSD, C, to the potentials, φ , is where σ is the electrical conductivity tensor.
-For simplicity we assume σ to be a constant scalar (isotropic, homogeneous medium), although in general this condition needs not hold, or even the assumption of purely resistive medium may not be valid (Holsheimer 1987, Ibarz et al. 2006, Logothetis et al. 2007, Makarova et al. 2008).
-One consequence of Eq.
-(1)
+For simplicity, we assume σ to be a constant scalar (isotropic, homogeneous medium), although in general this condition need not hold, and the assumption of a purely resistive medium may not even be valid (Holsheimer, 1987; Ibarz, Makarova, & Herreras, 2006; Logothetis, Kayser, & Oeltermann, 2007; Makarova, Gómez-Galán & Herreras, 2008).
+One consequence of equation 1.1 is nonlocality:

-$$\nabla(\sigma\nabla\phi) = -C,\tag{1}$$
+$$\nabla(\sigma \nabla \phi) = -C, \tag{1.1}$$

-is non-locality: φ is not trivial even in regions where C = 0.
+φ is not trivial even in regions where C = 0.
 This means that the recorded LFP may reflect the activity of quite distant cells.

-When the recordings of LFP at several locations are available one can attempt reconstruction of the CSD which generated them (Nicholson & Freeman 1975, Freeman & Nicholson 1975, Mitzdorf 1985).
-Such recordings can be obtained e. g. with an electrode with multiple contacts or with a two-dimensional multi-electrode array (Csicsvari et al. 2003, Barthó et al. 2004, Buzsáki 2004).
+When the recordings of LFP at several locations are available, one can attempt to reconstruct the CSD that generated them (Nicholson & Freeman, 1975; Freeman & Nicholson, 1975; Mitzdorf, 1985).
+Such recordings can be obtained, for example, with an electrode with multiple contacts or with a two-dimensional multielectrode array (Csicsvari et al., 2003; Barthó et al., 2004; Buzsáki, 2004).

-The simplest method to calculate CSD is to use a numerical approximation of the second derivative of the potential (Nicholson & Freeman 1975, Freeman & Nicholson 1975, Mitzdorf 1985), e. g. in case of 1-D electrode with equidistant contact points spaced by h one obtains (for interior contacts):
+The simplest method to calculate CSD is to use a numerical approximation of the second derivative of the potential (Nicholson & Freeman, 1975; Freeman & Nicholson, 1975; Mitzdorf, 1985).
+For example, in the case of a one-dimensional electrode with equidistant contact points spaced by h, one obtains (for interior contacts)

-$$C(z_i) = -\sigma \frac{\phi(z_i + h) - 2\phi(z_i) + \phi(z_i - h)}{h^2}.$$ (2)
+$$C(z_i) = -\sigma \frac{\phi(z_i + h) - 2\phi(z_i) + \phi(z_i - h)}{h^2}.$$ (1.2)

-This approach has been extensively used to obtain and analyse CSD in a variety of experimental situations, for example in visual (Rajkai et al. 2008), somatosensory (Lipton et al. 2006), and auditory (Lakatos et al. 2005) cortices of macaque, in subcortical structures (Schroeder et al. 1992), in cerebellum (de Solages et al. 2008), in hippocampus (Ylinen et al. 1995) and in hippocampal slices (Shimono et al. 2000).
+This approach has been extensively used to obtain and analyze CSD in a variety of experimental situations, for example, in visual (Rajkai et al., 2008), somatosensory (Lipton, Fu, Branch, & Schroeder, 2006), and auditory (Lakatos et al., 2005) cortices of macaque, in subcortical structures (Schroeder, Tenke, & Givre, 1992), in cerebellum (de Solages et al., 2008); in hippocampus (Ylinen et al., 1995); and in hippocampal slices (Shimono, Brucher, Granger, Lynch, & Taketani, 2000).
 However, such an approach has certain disadvantages.
-One of them is that Eq.
-(2) cannot be applied to boundary points.
-This is particularly inconvenient in case of two- or three-dimensional data, where the boundary may comprise majority of the points (Leski et al. 2007).
+One of them is that equation 1.2 cannot be applied to boundary points.
+This is particularly inconvenient with two- or threedimensional data, where the boundary may comprise the majority of the points (Łęski et al., 2007).